 Email marketing is one such strategy, as newsletters and other email lists categorize current and potential customers and keep driving them back to your website.

 - Paid Search

 As the low-hanging fruit of the digital marketing tree, Social Media and Paid Search efforts represent opportunities to create a large impact with a minimal investment.

 Choosing one or two social media platforms to focus on and establishing your online networks is another low-cost, high-reward technique.
-Platforms such as Twitter, Facebook, Instagram, and LinkedIn present perfect opportunities to reach potential customers and increase brand awareness.
-Sharing updates and fresh content regularly on a handful of platforms will give you a strong presence without demanding a large investment.
+Platforms such as Twitter, Facebook, Instagram, LinkedIn, Pinterest, and YouTube present perfect opportunities to reach potential customers and increase brand awareness.
+Sharing updates and fresh, high-quality content regularly on a handful of platforms will give you a strong presence without demanding a large investment.
 Of course, you will need an effective social media strategy to reap the benefits of this channel.

-The lower portion of the map shows the way in which paid ads and organic social media content can be integrated.
+The lower portion of the tree shows the way in which paid ads (pay per click or PPC) and organic social media content can be integrated.
 Using these two tactics together will simultaneously allow your content to reach new people (paid) while cultivating existing relationships (organic).

 - SEO (Search Engine Optimization)

 SEO and content marketing are elements that fall under the mid-range category of digital fruits.
 These strategies require comparatively larger resource investments to develop, plan and implement than the aforementioned low-hanging digital fruit.

 Unlike paid search, SEO is more complex and takes longer to deliver results.
 That being said, having a high organic ranking for industry terms is a huge advantage to have over your competitors.
 Taking SEO into consideration early is a smart choice as it takes time to build enough content, optimized web pages, and referral links to have strong search rankings.